cristianofranco76/ExData_Plotting1/plot2/README.md

 	* Creats the Y-axis base on the Global_active_power variable
 	* Plots X-Y with the draw type for lines, and sets labels
 	* Copy the Plotting to a PNG Device with the defined width and height
-	* closes the PNG device
+	* closes the PNG device and prints a message:
+	"Plot2 generated in the current working directory"

 Ps.
 There is a sample of the PNG file created by the function in this repo.